EPFLiGHT/LiGHT-doc/docs/projects.md

 Very cool project about teaching the basics of AI applied to healthcare.
 The target audience is healthcare workers and computer scientists in Rwanda.
 Our work in LiGHT is to improve the content of the bootcamp so that students learn better, and mentor students there, guide them throughout their completion of the bootcamp.

 Contact: Fabrice Nemo (fabrice.nemo@epfl.ch)

+## 5. CHIT-CHAT
+1. Embedding Humanitarian Principles in LLM Development

+LLMs are usually not deployed for humanitarian applications since they are not intentionally designed to align to humanitarian values.
+This project therefore aims to develop a framework / checklist for LLM development and evaluation that can be applied in the creation and testing of Humanitarian-focused LLMs.

+Contact: David Sasu (david.sasu@epfl.ch)